sharife/goldenthread-v2/site/content/productions/a-festival-of-palestinian-art.md

           directed by **Katrien van Beurden** and **Thomas van Ouwerkerk**\
           **A Troupe Courage Production**\
           Screening produced by **55B Productions / Jenny Tibbels**
-        pre: Film Screening
+        pre: Thu, Apr 9 & 16 at 8pm
-        title: The Horse of Jenin
+        title: "The Horse of Jenin: Film Screening"
         text: Built from the debris of a major invasion, the Horse of Jenin sculpture became a constant presence in Alaa’s life growing up in Occupied Palestine.
 It stood proudly in the center of the city for twenty